The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: The planetary mass function (PMF)

 Nevertheless, all the populations show a similar pattern in the distribution of these planets.
 We observe a pileup of planets around \SI{1}{\au}, which is consistent with results that suggest a maximum occurrence rate close to the ice line \citep{2019ApJFernandes}.
 In our populations, the median location of the ice line is at \SI{2.81}{\au}, while the median location of the giant is \num{0.49}, \num{0.83}, \num{0.95}, \num{1.10} and \SI{1.26}{\au} in the 1, 10, 20, 50 and 100-embryos populations respectively.
 The giant planets are further in than the ice line, which is caused by the gas-driven migration.

 We note that there are two causes for this change.
 First is the reduction of the importance of migration.
 We have already discussed in Sects.~\ref{sec:res-form-mid} and~\ref{sec:res-form-giant} that in the 100-embryos population the final location of the planets is closer to the starting location of the embryos than in the single-embryo case.
 The second cause is the increase of the close-encounters that put planets on wide orbits.
 This effect is responsible for the increase of the distant planets.
-The underlying cause will be discussed in more details in Sect.~\ref{sec:types-div-giant}.

 All the populations have a similar percentage of planets in the region between \num{0.7} and \SI{2}{\au}.
 The differences remain in the inner or outer locations, where the populations with a higher number of embryos have more planets beyond \SI{2}{\au}, while the populations with less embryos have more planets inside \SI{0.7}{\au}.
 Thus, the number of planets in the middle region, between \num{0.7} and \SI{2}{\au} is independent of the initial number of embryos.
-This feature will be useful, as
+This feature will be useful, as it allows to study this region using populations with a limited number embryos, which are less computationally expensive.

 It was discussed in Sect.~\ref{sec:am-mig-acc} that the single-embryo population exhibit a different accretion pattern that the multi-embryos populations.
 In the former case, only very massive cores ($\gtrsim\SI{50}{\mearth}$) can undergo runaway gas accretion because the luminosity due to the accretion of solids does not drop during the inward migration.
 This means many planets will end up at the inner edge of the disc.
 To illustrate the effect, we show in Fig.~\ref{fig:dist-subgi} the location of the planets in the \num{30} to \SI{300}{\mearth} range, normalised to the inner edge of the gas disc.
 It can be observed that for the single-embryo population more than \SI{80}{\percent} of the planets are located within or at the inner edge of the gas disc, while we see no special pile-up of planets at the inner edge for the other populations.
 For the multi-embryos populations, unlike for the giant planets, we do not obtain any systematic shift between the populations.
 They are also closer-in, with the median distance being \num{0.6} to \SI{0.8}{\au}.